Severson-Group/AMDC-Hardware/Accessories/AnalogEncoderInterface/docs/README.md

-# Analog Encoder Interfacing Board
+# Analog Encoder Interface Board
-This file outlines the use of the Analog Encoder Interfacing Board and important revision changes.
+This file outlines the use of the Analog Encoder Interface Board and important revision changes.

 ## Relevant Hardware Versions